Holiday toy guide for kids

+If you’re looking for more great gifts to choose from for the kids, check out Fluff Heaven.
 If you find this holiday toy guide helpful, please share it or pin it!

 We love these mats.
 I got them right after Titus’s 1st birthday.
 He loved climbing on them then as much as now at age 2.
 What surprised me is how much my older kids play with them.
 The mats get used almost everyday in our house.
 There are a bunch of options to choose from— we have the tunnel, the wedge, and the stairs.